Aixlusion/ProjectHg/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what you expected to happen.

 **Log**
-Use any text storage service and then paste the down below:
+Use any text storage service and then paste the down below: (also you can add ingame screenshot)

 **Your system info:**